molikto/sbt-robovm/README.md

 This branch is based on 1.8 branch, and modified to use MobiDevelop's fork of roboVM.
 The version now is 2.3.0. following MobiDevelop's version

+This is the only change has been made https://github.com/molikto/sbt-robovm/commit/914cdd531778359328bf08d5c278dbe2fdfced16

 ---------------------
 # sbt-robovm